Fhujinwu/Fhujinwu.github.io/_pages/about.md

 About Me
 ------
 I am a PhD student at the South China University of Technology (2023~) supervised by Prof. [Mingkui Tan](https://tanmingkui.github.io/).
 I received my MSc from Chongqing University of Posts and Telecommunications in 2023, co-supervised by Prof. [Bin Xiao](https://faculty.cqupt.edu.cn/xiaobin/zh_CN/index.htm) and Prof. [Xiuli Bi](https://scholar.google.com/citations?user=1Ezgfw8AAAAJ&hl=en).
 My research interests are broadly in AI and mainly focus on:
-- **Machine Learning:** few-shot learning, Transfer learning, etc.
+- **Machine Learning:** few-shot learning, continual learning, etc.
-- **Reinforcement Learning:** Applications of reinforcement learning to unmanned systems and to LLM, etc.
+- **Reinforcement Learning:** Applications of reinforcement learning to unmanned systems and LLM, etc.
 - **Large Language Model:** Efficient LLM, LLM Agent, etc.
 - **Computer Vision:** Instance Segmentation, Medical Image Analysis, Remote Sensing Image Analysis, etc.

 Recent News
 ------
+- 2025.02: One paper is accepted by **CVPR 2025**!
 - 2025.01: One paper is accepted by **NAACL 2025**!
 - 2024.09: One paper is accepted by **IEEE Transactions on Medical Imaging 2024**!
 - 2024.07: One paper is accepted by **ACM Multimedia 2024**!